apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 osd class load list = arrow
 ```

+4. You can also deploy Prometheus and Grafana for monitoring your cluster by following [this](https://github.com/JayjeetAtGithub/prometheus-on-baremetal) guide.

 # Interacting with SkyhookDM

 1. Write some [Parquet](https://parquet.apache.org/) files in the CephFS mount by splitting them up into files of size `128 MB` or less.
 This is achieved by using the [`SplittedParquetWriter`](../../../../../../python/pyarrow/rados.py) API.
 An example script to split up Parquet files into SkyhookDM compatible files can be found [here](../scripts/splitter.py).